Assessing Initial Margin Compliance

 During the first and second waves, many dealers underestimated the amount of documentation needed, the time required for pre-launch testing once documentation was in place, and the complexity of revamping other lifecycle processes.

-Going forward, firms should ensure that they have allocated ample time and resources for documentation, onboarding and testing—and rework, if necessary.
+Going forward, firms should ensure that have allocated ample time and resources for documentation, onboarding and testing—and rework, if necessary.
 Collaborating with counterparties to update or create new IM Credit Support Annexes (CSAs) and segregation documentation needs to start far in advance of implementation dates in order to be successful.

 4) Implement Efficient Solutions—Sooner Rather Than Later.